kozyrev-dv/tss_remote_config_app/README.md

-# Automated TSS devices configuration via SNMP
+# TSS remote configuration GUI application

 This Project aims to collect several scripts for automated calibration and confiuration in one UI-based programm.